MMFL2022/ngx-validation-errors/README.md

 }
 ```

-you can set the default validation context and the errorComponent.
+You can set the default validation context and the errorComponent.
 The last one is instantiated dynamically using
 component factory and substituted to the default one, so remember to add it to the entryComponents list.

+UPDATE:  With Angular 9+, you no longer need to add the error component to the entryComponents list.
+As long as the component is decorated with `@Component()` then the component will be included automatically.

 It must accept 3 inputs:
 ```
 {